style

 , the CSS Modules approach often introduces another file with the name ProfileImage.module.css

 .When these CSS modules are imported, a cryptic classname is generated to ensure that the classname is only used in the single component.
-This aims to prevent that classnames are accidentally used by two different components.css-loader
+This aims to prevent that classnames are accidentally used by two different components.

-for Webpack..module.css
+for Webpack.

 (just regular .css